mikebstudy/PMC_01_ToDoList/Readme.md

     - Also moved \n processing into backend functions
       - Except in gui.py, where special provision made and noted

 ## ChatGPT.A

 - Started with creating prompts in Prompt.md
 - The Fourth try of creating prompts yielded a version to work with
+- Ultimately, the user interfaces worked, but there were unsolved problems with the unit tests.